hockyg/comp-lab-class-2022/Week9/Assignment.md

 2. Using the production data, compute the mean-squared displacement for type 1 particles at each tempearture.
 Make a figure showing the MSD at each temperature.
 This figure should be on a log-log scale.
 If you do this, you will see there is a small plateau and then diffusive behavior at longer time (linear slope).

 3. Find the time where MSD = 1 at each temperature.
 This is the time where the particle would diffuse 1 diameter on average.
-Make a plot of this time vs $1/T$
+Make a plot of this time vs $1/T$.
+This should also be a log-log plot.

 Save your figures in the Figures folder.